-In Pennsylvania, children with special needs receive additional support because the mathematical formulas used to calculate child support do not independently take into account those additional expenses that the child needs.
+In Pennsylvania, disabled children with special needs receive additional financial support because the mathematical formulas used for calculating child support do not independently take into account those additional expenses that the child needs.
 Evidence that items such as therapies, special needs camps/schools, transportation, additional medical intervention/support/devices, etc., are necessary for the child is critical in increasing the support award.

 Length of Child Support for Special Needs Children

-In general, an order of child support remains in effect until the child turns 18 years of age, also known as reaching the age of “majority.”
-However, in the case of special needs child support, the order may extend past 18 years of age based on the case’s individual facts.
+In general, an order of child support ends once a child reaches the age of 18 years old, also known as reaching the age of “majority.”
+However, in the case of special needs or disabled child support, the order may extend past 18 years of age based on the case’s individual facts.